Local government in England: Funding

-UK Government grants
+UK government grants

 In the 20th century, local authorities found that the costs of providing services exceeded the revenues raised from local taxes and so grants from the UK Government (specifically the Treasury) gradually increased.
 However, UK Government grants were cut by 40% in real terms between the financial years 2009/10 and 2019/20, although grant income did grow due to the COVID-19 pandemic.

 Local government receives two types of grants: the Revenue Support Grant, which can be spent on any service according to the wishes of the local government body in question, and specific grants, which are usually 'ring fenced' to specifically defined service areas.

 Council tax

 Council tax was introduced in 1993 to replace the 'poll tax'.
 It is a domestic property tax, based on eight bands (A to H) depending on the value of the property on 1 April 1991.
 Various discounts are set out in law and exist at the discretion of billing authorities.

 On a yearly basis, local government bodies review and consider whether to increase or decrease the level of council tax to fund their spending plans.
 The level at which a local authority can increase council tax each year without holding a local referendum is regulated by the Localism Act 2011.
 In every area, one local authority acts as the billing authority (the district council in two-tier areas), which prepares and collects council tax bills.
-Other parts of local government (like county councils in two-tier areas, police and crime commissioners, fire authorities, parish councils and combined authorities) act as precepting authorities, which notify the relevant billing authority of their decision on council tax and later receive this money from the billing authority.
+Other local and regional government bodies (like county councils in two-tier areas, police and crime commissioners, fire authorities, parish councils and strategic authorities) act as precepting authorities, which notify the relevant billing authority of their decision on council tax and later receive this money from the billing authority.

 Between financial years 2009/10 and 2021/22, council tax rates increased by 30% in real terms, in light of reduced grants from the UK Government.